Rhosllanerchrugog: Musical heritage

-Rhos is also renowned for its rich musical heritage, and has its own concert hall at the Stiwt Theatre.
+Rhos is known for its musical heritage, and has a concert hall at the Stiwt Theatre.
 Composers from the village include Caradog Roberts, best known for the hymn tune "Rachie"; and Arwel Hughes, conductor and composer of the hymn tune "Tydi a Roddaist".
 Notable performers from Rhos include the baritone James Sauvage and pianist Llŷr Williams.

-Rhos is home of several choirs, including the Rhos Male Voice Choir (Côr Meibion Rhosllannerchrugog); the Rhos Orpheus Male Voice Choir (Côr Orffiws Y Rhos); Johns' Boys Male Chorus (Côr Meibion Johns' Boys); a Pensioners' Choir (Côr Pensiynwyr Rhosllannerchrugog); a Girls' Choir (Côr Merched Rhosllannerchrugog); and the Rhos Singers (Cantorion Rhos), a mixed voice choir.
-The male voice choirs have performed in many countries, and consistently enjoy success at national and international level.
-They have benefited from world-class conductors, the most notable of recent years being John Glyn Williams, John Daniel, Emyr James and Aled Phillips.
+Rhos has several choirs, including the Rhos Male Voice Choir (Côr Meibion Rhosllannerchrugog); the Rhos Orpheus Male Voice Choir (Côr Orffiws Y Rhos); Johns' Boys Male Chorus (Côr Meibion Johns' Boys); a Pensioners' Choir (Côr Pensiynwyr Rhosllannerchrugog); a Girls' Choir (Côr Merched Rhosllannerchrugog); and the Rhos Singers (Cantorion Rhos), a mixed voice choir.
+The male voice choirs have performed in many countries.

 The Rhos Prize Silver Band was formed in 1884, but later became known as the Hafod Colliery Band.
-After the closure of Hafod colliery in 1968 the band was renamed Rhos and District Silver Band.
+After the closure of Hafod Colliery in 1968 the band was renamed Rhos and District Silver Band.
 In 2001, the band changed its name to Wrexham Brass and is now based at the Glyndŵr University campus in Wrexham.